gliese1337/Railyard/README.md

 If you do not have complete operator implementations, you can still use the `partial` and `compile` methods:

 * `parser.partial(tokens: Iterable<string>): { ast: AstNode; free: { ops: Set<string>; vars: Set<string>; }; }` This method performs partial evaluation and returns the resulting minimized AST, along with sets of the names of unimplemented methods and missing values that would be needed to complete evaluation.
 The structure of the `ASTNode` data type is augmented in this case as follows: `type AstNode = { type: "operator"; value: { op: OpInfo; args: AstNode[]; }; } | { type: "result"; value: string; };`, in which a `ResultNode` indicates a final value, which should not be evaluated any further.
-* `parser.compile(tokens: Iterable<string>): { fn: Function; free: { ops: Set<string>; vars: Set<string>; }; }` This method performs partial evaluation and returns a compiled JavaScript function which can complete evaluation of the expression when given the necessary missing values, along with the names of unimplemented methods and missing values that it needs.
+* `parser.compile(tokens: Iterable<string>): { fn: Function; free: { ops: Set<string>; vars: Set<string>; }; }` This method first performs partial evaluation, then synthesizes code from the resulting AST and returns a compiled JavaScript function which can complete evaluation of the expression when given the necessary missing values, along with the names of unimplemented methods and missing values that it needs.
 To run the returned function, pass in an object whose keys are the missing operator and value names.

+Partial evaluation will call provided `fn` implementations whenever possible--that is, when an implementation exists, and all of the necessary arguments can be fully evaluated.
+In many cases, however, some compile-time computation can still be done even when some argument values are not yet known.
+If `fn` is an intrinsic symbol, these partial evaluations are already accounts for.
+Otherwise, you can use the `partial` field of an `OpInfo` definition to provide a custom function which will take in the operator `AstNode` (along with each of its argument `AstNode`s, pre-unpackaed for convenience) and returns an `AstNode` (either the original `OpNode` if nothing can be done or a replacement) representing the partially-evaluated result.

-The `partial` and `compile` methods depend on a `lookup` function having been set which will throw an exception for missing values.
+The `partial` and `compile` methods also depend on a `lookup` function having been set which will throw an exception for missing values.
 Otherwise, whatever you feel like returning will be treated as a perfectly respectable value and passed on to later stages of evaluation, without recording any missing inputs.

 Compilation takes longer than direct interpretation, but if you need to evaluate an expression multiple times with different values plugged in (e.g., for graphing user-provided functions), it can be well worth it!